Why Are My Pilea Leaves Turning Yellow? (10 Solutions)

 One possibility is that the plant is not getting enough light.

-If the bottom leaves are turning yellow, it may be a sign that the plant is not getting enough light.
+If the bottom leaves turn yellow, it may be a sign that the plant is not getting enough light.

 Overwatering can cause the bottom leaves to fall off.

-If the soil is too dry, the leaves will start to turn yellow and drop off.
+They thrive in moist but not waterlogged soil.
+If the soil becomes too dry, the leaves can turn yellow and fall off.

 Overwatering is one of the most common reasons Pilea leaves turn yellow and black.